 Man convicted of murder in 2015 petitions to appeal to the state Supreme Court

 Jul.
-11—HARRISBURG, Pa. — A former McConnellsburg man sentenced in connection with a fatal shooting at Johnstown's Solomon Homes in 2015 is seeking to appeal his case to the Supreme Court of Pennsylvania.
+12—HARRISBURG, Pa. — A former McConnellsburg man sentenced in connection with a fatal shooting at Johns-town's Solomon Homes in 2015 is seeking to appeal his case to the Supreme Court of Pennsylvania.

 A Petition for Allowance of Appeal has been filed to the court on behalf of Stanley Leo Spriggs.